Family

 In case you want quick ideas, here's how we're working to cultivate a reading culture in our home:

 • We use our local library & check out about 20 books every week or 2 from the library.
-Since some library buildings are currently closed, that means you may have to go online & request the books ahead of time.
-Sometimes, that can seem daunting, but I just take a subject from school or stuff I know they're interested in.
-This gives us fresh stories to read throughout the day. {Updated to add that we are currently in the midst of moving, and have yet to explore our new town's library.
-But we had a great one back in Maryland.}
+I feel like such an outlier here in our small town because I reserve books.
+But I don't understand why more people don't just go online & request the books ahead of time.
+Sometimes, the full shelves can seem daunting, but I just take a subject from school or stuff I know they're interested in & look for those to request.
+This gives us fresh stories to read throughout the day.

 • We keep books handy.
 They have books in their play area & books in their rooms.
+In our new house, we have a space where we've hung lots of shelves & we very snobbishly refer to it as "the Library."
 The boys have small baskets that they keep on their beds with their favorite books to look at as they fall asleep.
-Tyndale always just seems to sleep under a mountain of books.
+Tyndale always seemed to sleep under a mountain of books when she was little, but now the mountain is located beside her bed & we have to scale it to kiss her good night.

 • We set aside time to read.
 Mealtimes are great because their hands & mouths are busy!
 We've managed to make this work, even with a very active 2-year-old.
 We've read the "Winnie the Pooh" Stories, Charlotte's Web, My Father's Dragon (trilogy), The Saturdays (Melendy Quartet), & some Little House series books.